SCOPE OF THIS CHAPTER

 When children are accommodated by voluntary agreement, this will usually be because it provides the best way of working to support the continuing care of that child by his own family in the long term.
 We will continue to seek to work in partnership with the families of accommodated children to safeguard and promote the welfare of those children.

 Equally we are aware of the potential damage to young people who "drift" in care.
-It is therefore departmental policy that, for any child unable to return home, a permanency plan is made at the four month review.
+It is therefore departmental policy that, for any child unable to return home, a permanency plan is made at the four-month Looked After Children review.

-All children accommodated under Section 20 should be presented at the next Gateway Panel.
+All children accommodated under Section 20 should be presented at the next available Gateway Panel.

 2. The Legal Framework